cd /usr/ports/java/openjdk8

 The port is configured to listen only on localhost, port 8983.

-To rotate solr log files include /var/log/solr/ to your log rotation
+To rotate logs include /var/log/solr/ to your log rotation

 configuration.